huskycode/huskycode.github.io/_posts/2014-04-30-from-nodejs-to-go.md

 * Language : With no inheritance and lambda I feel that this will restrict the size of program Go could be.
 More on that later.
 * Package Management : or lack thereof.
 Every language now has one (even PHP!).
 Go has none.

-Turns out on of the big communication library I want to use: socket.io is not working very well for me.
+Turns out one of the socket communication library I want to use: socket.io is not working very well for me.
 And it is not readily testable as well.
 Before I jump in too deep to figure that out.
 Lets launch foresee in nodejs for now.